jordles/notes/Postgres.md

 Sequential Scan's startup cost is **0** because it [doesnt require any preparation steps](https://postgrespro.com/blog/pgsql/5969403). **It can read and return row 1 right away.**

-While index scan's startup cost is **0.5** because it requires a preparation step before it can return any row. **It needs to traverse the B-tree to locate the first matching entry.**
+While index scan's startup cost is greater than 0 because it requires a preparation step before it can return any row. **It needs to traverse the B-tree to locate the first matching entry.**

 **Preparation** is different from **processing**.